NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 After completing this tutorial, you will be able to:

 * Use Python functions to programmatically download NEON AOP data from the API
-* Download and plot shapefiles and kmls included in lidar metadata to visualize coverage for a given year
+* Download and plot shapefiles and kmls (included as lidar metadata) to visualize coverage for a given year
 * Explore and plot the AOP discrete lidar point cloud contents in Python using the `laspy` package
 * Read in and plot the AOP L3 raster data products (CHM, DTM, DSM) in Python using the `rasterio` package

 ### Requirements

-To follow along with this code, you will need to install Python.
-We recommend starting in Jupyter Notebooks so you can run each cell "chunk" individually.
-You can install both Python and Jupyter Notebooks by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.
+To follow along with this code, you will need to install **Python 3.x**.
+This tutorial was developed and testing using Python 3.9, so if you are installing Python for the first time, we recommend that version.

+We recommend following along in `Jupyter Notebooks` so you can run each cell "chunk" individually, although you can also use a different IDE (Interactive Development Environment) of your choice.
+If not using `Jupyter`, we recommend using `Spyder`, which has similar functionality.

+1. **Install Python**

+You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.

+2. **Install required Python packages**

+* requests
+* gdal
+* fiona
+* geopandas
+* rasterio
+* laspy
+* lazrs

+More detailed installation instructions are provided below.

+3. **Try out Jupyter Notebooks**

+If you are new to using Jupyter Notebooks, please run through the tutorial below to familiarize yourself with the Notebook environment: <a href="https://www.neonscience.org/resources/learning-hub/tutorials/jupyter-python-notebook" target="_blank">Introduction to Using Jupyter Notebooks</a>

-You will also need to have the script `download_aop_files.py` downloaded and saved in your working directory.
+4. **Download the script** <a href="neon_aop_download_functions.py" download="neon_aop_download_functions.py">`neon_aop_download_functions.py`</a> and save it in your working directory.

-### Additional Resources

-If you are interested in learning more about the NEON API, or want a deeper dive in how this works with the Python `requests` package, please refer to the tutorial and webpages linked below.
- * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-01-introduction-requests" target="_blank"> Introduction to NEON API in Python  </a>
- * <a href="https://data.neonscience.org/data-api/" target="_blank"> NEON Data API </a>

-For a handy resource on Jupyter Notebook tips, tricks and shortcuts, check out the DataQuest blog linked below.
- * <a href="https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-sh" target="_blank"> 28 Jupyter Notebook Tips, Tricks, and Shortcuts  </a>

 ### Install Python Packages

 * **requests**
-* **json**
 * **gdal**
 * **fiona**
 * **geopandas**